-Premises Registration is the identification of a location where livestock are raised, housed, or pass through during commerce.
-The standard Premises Identification Number (standard PIN), is a seven-character alphanumeric code, with the right-most character being a check digit, which is assigned by the USDA after the site is registered through the state.
+Premises Registration is the identification of a location where livestock are raised, housed, or pass through in commerce.
+The standard PIN, is a seven-character alphanumeric code, with the right-most character being a check digit, which is assigned by the USDA after the site is registered through the state.
 Nationally, over 95 percent of the estimated swine premises have a standard PIN.
 This is different than the state PINs which start with the state’s two-letter postal abbreviation followed by the premises’ state-assigned number.

-Animal Tracing is accomplished by using the program standards in the Swine ID Plan, which include parameters for an animal movement record to be generated each time one of a set of events occurs, such as movement to a new premises or harvest facility.
-A movement record would include the animal’s or group’s identification number, the premise identification number of the sending and receiving premises, the date of movement, number of head moved and the reason for movement.
+Animals can be traced by using the program standards in the Swine ID Plan, which include parameters for an animal movement record to be generated each time one of a set of events occurs, such as moving to new premises or harvest facility.
+A movement record would include the animal’s or group’s identification number, the PIN of the sending and receiving premises, the date of movement, number of head moved and the reason for movement.
 Records will be maintained for three years after the swine leave the premises and will be available to animal health officials for inspection.

 The PIN tag is an official USDA-approved identification tag with a unique 7-digit alpha-numeric PIN printed on the front and back panels.
 Currently, PIN tags may be purchased by producers as a visual tag, with or without customizable production numbers.
 As with the USDA backtag applied at markets, the PIN tag will be collected as the official form of identification to be associated with any blood or tissue samples collected for disease surveillance.